 We counsel and represent clients about the following:

 - Visitation rights granted after a paternity test

 - Grandparents custody and visitation rights

-In child custody cases involving divorce, parents have the option of working together to formulate a child custody plan they believe is in everyone’s best interest.
+In child custody cases involving divorce, parents may work together to formulate a child custody plan they believe is in everyone’s best interest.
 While subject to final approval by the court, working together with your soon-to-be ex-spouse allows you to create a child custody arrangement suitable to your unique situation rather than leaving it to the court to decide.
-Here, you can craft joint custody or visitation schedules in light of work commitments, holidays, birthdays, summer vacations, healthcare needs, religious observances, and other considerations.
+Here, you can craft joint custody or visitation schedules considering work commitments, holidays, birthdays, summer vacations, health care needs, religious observances, and other considerations.
 With input from both parents, a child custody plan is less likely to be emotionally and physically disruptive to you and your children.